History of Dnipro (city): 2022 Russian invasion of Ukraine

 As part of the derussification campaign that swept through Ukraine following the February 2022 invasion 110 toponyms in the city were "de-Russified" from February to September 2022.
 The renaming started on 21 April when 31 streets connected to Russia were renamed.
 In May another 20 streets were renamed, followed by 21 more streets and alleys in June 2022.
 According to Dnipro's Mayor Borys Filatov (speaking on 21 September 2022) "this is not the end."
 Among other renamings, the Schmidt Street (the street was originally the Gymnasium Street but it was renamed to Otto Schmidt Street by Soviet authorities in 1934) in the center of Dnipro was renamed to Stepan Bandera Street.
 In May 2022 (also) several outdoor objects related to the USSR were dismantled in Dnipro.
 In December 2022 Dnipro removed from the city all monuments to figures of Russian culture and history.
 On 22 February 2023 26 more streets were renamed.
 A monument to Soviet Ukrainian World War II Soviet partisan leader Oleksiy Fedorov was dismantled on 10 January 2023.

 Dnipro was hit during the autumn 2022 Russian missile strikes on critical infrastructure.
 On 10 October three civilians were killed.
 On 18 October 2022 Russian missile strikes targeted the energy infrastructure of Dnipro.
 On 17 November 2022 23 people were injured.
 The attacks continued in 2023.
 The most deadly of these attacks being the 14 January 2023 missile strike on an apartment building that killed 40 people, injured 75 and with 46 people reported missing.

 On Saturday 29 April 2023, Czech President Petr Pavel together with Slovak President Zuzana Čaputová visited Dnipro, which had been the target of a Russian missile attack a day earlier.
 There he met with Serhiy Lysak, regional governor of the Dnipropetrovsk region, over whose restoration the Czech Republic has taken patronage.
 In Czech media this visit was labeled as the first foreign president to travel to eastern Ukraine since the Russian invasion began in February 2022.

+As of December 2025 the Dnipro City Council is consulting with experts to set a new official year of the city's foundation; since they believed (that the then official year of founding) 1776 "is a myth of imperial Russia", and that the city existed many years before 1776.
+The Dnipro city council officially set 1526 as the date of the city's foundation in August 2026.
+(Previously 1776 was the official date of the foundation of Dnipro.)
+This year of foundation is based on the existence of the Stara Samar settlement on the territory of the modern Dnipro.

+On 7 November 2025 the Dnipro city council introduce a moratorium on the public use of Russian language cultural products "created or reproduced in Russian"; this moratorium was set to end only after the "the complete end of the occupation of the territory of Ukraine."